A Taste for Death (James novel)

 A Taste for Death is a 1986 crime novel by the British writer P. D. James, the seventh in the popular Commander Adam Dalgliesh series.
 The novel won the Silver Dagger in 1986, losing out on the Gold to Ruth Rendell's Live Flesh.
-It was nominated for a Booker Prize in 1987.
+It was nominated for the Booker Prize in 1987.
 The book has been adapted for television and radio.